yusufgencer/stockstimate/README.md

 ### **How to Use**
 1. Open `catboost_forecast.ipynb` in Jupyter Notebook or VS Code.
-2. Ensure you have the dataset files:
-   - `stock_data_train.json`
-   - `stock_data_test.json`
-3. Run all cells in the notebook to train and evaluate the CatBoost model.
+2. Run all cells in the notebook to train and evaluate the CatBoost model.

 ### **Expected Output**
 - The model will provide **predictions** for stock prices.